-CINCINNATI - Looking for something fun to do this weekend?
-9 On Your Side has teamed up with CityBeat to bring you the top nine picks!
+CINCINNATI - Looking for something fun to do in the Tri-State this weekend?
+9 On Your Side has teamed up with CityBeat to provide you with the top nine picks.

 It's hard to believe spring is just around the corner, but for those of you with cabin fever you can escape the winter blues by planning your next vacation at the Cincinnati Travel, Sports and Boat Show.